Partnering with communities

 Two foundation elements of the program are the Community Grant Scheme and our Community Partnerships.

-We have set-up our Community Grant Scheme to effectively support and deliver positive and lasting outcomes for communities located within close proximity to WestConnex.
+The WestConnex Community Grant Scheme supports and delivers positive and lasting outcomes for communities located within close proximity to the WestConnex project.

-Our community grants provide up to $10,000 to eligible community organisations to deliver initiatives providing a sustainable legacy with lasting benefits to the local economy, community or natural environment.
+Providing up to $10,000 to each eligible community organisation, these funds are used to deliver initiatives that provide a sustainable legacy with lasting benefits to the local economy, community or natural environment.

-We support initiatives directly benefiting communities within close proximity to WestConnex and delivering outcomes in:
+We aim to support initiatives directly benefiting eligible community groups, to deliver outcomes in:

 - Health and safety

 - Education and economic development